EBU R 128: Normalisation

 R 128 recommends normalising audio at the target level of −23 LUFS.
-This measurement is the integrated loudness calculated over the whole duration of the programme and in the entirety of its contents (i.e. without emphasising specific foreground elements, such as voice).
+This measurement is the integrated loudness calculated over the whole duration of the programme and in the entirety of its contents (i.e., without emphasising specific foreground elements, such as voice).
 A deviation of is permitted.
 When practical limitations prevent achieving this accuracy (specifically, less predictable materials such as live mixed programmes), a wider tolerance of is permitted.
 Furthermore, the whole programme must not exceed the peak level of −1 dBTP.

 To ensure loudness meters developed by different manufacturers provide the same reading, EBU Tech 3341 defines EBU Mode which describes how to perform the measurement using the ITU-R BS.1770 recommendation.

 Metering

-EBU Mode specifies three distinct methods which analyse loudness over three different timeframes:
+EBU Mode specifies three distinct methods that analyse loudness over three different timeframes: